 This strategy provides a framework for assessing coastal hazards risks and identifying options for the management risks for the next 100 years from now to 2120.

-It is being developed collaboratively by Hastings District Council, Maungaharuru-Tangitū Trust, Hawke’s Bay Regional Council, Mana Ahuriri Trust, Napier City Council and the Heretaunga Tamatea Settlement Trust.
+It is being developed collaboratively by Hastings District Council, Maungaharuru-Tangitū Trust, Hawke’s Bay Regional Council, Mana Ahuriri Trust, Napier City Council and Tamatea Pōkai Whenua.

 We split the coast up into units so that each area could be considered for its specific needs.